iv4xr-project/aplib/README.md

 Using iv4xr-core can be seen as a special case of using aplib, where you get some testing-specific extra capabilities, such as expressing test oracles.

 In the picture above, *setup-2* is a setup where we only use the Core to target a System Under Test (SUT).
 This is possible, and we will have access to aplib's agent programming to program the test automation.
-When the entire Framework is ready, *setup-1* uses the entire Framework.
-The 'Framework' adds other testing-related tools, such as a model-based testing library, explorative testing using Testar, etc, which are then also at your disposal.
+When the entire framework is ready, *setup-1* uses the entire framework.
+The 'framework' adds other testing-related tools, such as a model-based testing library, explorative testing using Testar, etc, which are then also at your disposal.

 The entire iv4xr-core is a Java library.
 The simplest setup to use iv4xr is: